Exiv2/exiv2/trunk/contrib/cmake/msvc/ReadMe.txt

   cd <exiv2dir>
   mkdir ..\build

-  Ensure that build.cmd and setenv.cmd are on your path (eg your build directory) copy  contrib\cmake\msvc\* ..\build cd    ..\build build --help
+  Ensure that cmakeBuild.cmd and cmakeDefaults.cmd are on your path (eg your build directory) copy  contrib\cmake\msvc\* ..\build cd    ..\build build --help

-  You should never have reason to modify the code in build.cmd You may wish to change the defaults in setenv.cmd You can change the defaults on the command-line (or modify setenv.cmd) You can also change defaults using the dos set command.
+  You should never have reason to modify the code in cmakeBuild.cmd You may wish to change the defaults in setenv.cmd You can change the defaults on the command-line (or modify cmakeDefaults.cmd) You can also change defaults using the dos set command.
 For example: set _CONFIG_=Debug

   To unset an environment string, set _CONFIG_=

-  For your first build, I recommend the command: build --verbose --pause
+  For your first build, I recommend the command: cmakeBuild --pause

   This will print out a lot of information, and pause after each build step.

-  When you are building happily, you may prefer: build --silent
+  When you are building happily, you may prefer: cmakeBuild --silent

 3 What gets built?
   The build is performed in  build\temp